 Janae De La Virgen works across programs at WESTAF.
 Her key areas of focus include work with the Independent Music On Tour (IMTour) program and the management of advisory letters for artists from abroad seeking visas to work in the United States.
 De La Virgen was previously the administrator for Arts for Colorado, a nonpartisan, statewide advocacy organization and a member of the Music Task Force, a collective of music industry professionals dedicated to supporting the development of Denver’s independent music scene through the Denver Music Summit.
 She currently serves on the Artist Committee for PlatteForum, an organization that supports contemporary artists and underserved youth.
 In 2015, she was selected to participate in the Emerging Leaders of Color professional development program.
 De La Virgen holds a bachelor’s degree in music business from the University of Colorado Denver.

-Rebecca Dominguez is a customer service associate at WESTAF.
+Rebecca Dominguez is a finance associate at WESTAF.
 Prior to joining WESTAF, she honed her customer service skills working for the Colorado Department of Revenue in the driver’s license division and as a member representative for the Credit Union of Colorado.
 Dominguez is currently completing coursework to obtain her bachelor’s degree in English at Metropolitan State University.
 Her long-term goal is to teach high school English.
 In her free time, Dominguez enjoys reading, traveling, and spending time with her family.

 Lori Goldstein is the manager of WESTAF’s Public Art Archive.
 Goldstein is responsible for long-term planning, product development, and overseeing the addition of public art collections to the Archive.
 Prior to joining WESTAF, she served as public art and program manager for the Arts Council of Lake Oswego, Oregon.
 Prior to working at the Arts Council, she served as a contractor for the Archive during its formative years.
 Goldstein has also served as the public art assistant at Braaksma Design, a public art studio with projects that have been commissioned across the country.
 She earned a bachelor’s degree from Colorado College in history and received a master’s degree in art history with an emphasis on public art from the University of Colorado Boulder.